 The IEC application process uses a lottery system

 Yes, it’s frustrating and, yes, it doesn’t seem fair.
 But Canada is awesome and everyone seems to know it!
 If you are not from Australia (those lucky souls have an unlimited quota) and Ireland (way more places than demand), then you just have to cross your fingers and wait.
 Good luck!

-One of the core requirements of the IEC program is to purchase insurance for the length of your intended working holiday in Canada.
+One of the core requirements of the IEC program is to purchase travel insurance for the length of your intended working holiday in Canada.
 This must cover repatriation and hospitalisation.
 You may receive a shortened work permit or be refused entry without adequate insurance.
 Pretty scary stuff!